Palfore/Pybiosis/README.md

 ### GUI

-Each compiler may implement a GUI (using `streamlit`) to provide more tailored access to their functions through a GUI.
+Each compiler may implement a GUI (using `streamlit`) to provide more tailored access to their functions.
 This improves ease of use over the GUI CLI, but it requires additional development time to create.

 See usage for more.